wa3dbk/ScribeSalad/README.md

 ## Filenames and formats
 The transcripts identified using the corresponding YouTube videos IDs and each one is available in three formats : text, vtt (Text Tracks Format) and srt (SubRip Subtitle Format).

+To open the original video, replace "ID" in https://www.youtube.com/watch?v=ID by the transcript filename.

 ## Terms of use
 This is an open data project, feel free to fork this repository, download, share and use any of the transcripts.